-The A7S II is a recent model that features in the current product line-up of Sony.
-In contrast, the 6D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 6D was succeeded by the Canon 6D Mark II, while the A7S II was followed by the Sony A7S III.
+Both the 6D and the A7S II have been discontinued, but can regularly be found used on eBay.
+The 6D was replaced by the Canon 6D Mark II, while the A7S II was followed by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 6D Manual (free pdf) or the online Sony A7S II Manual.

 So what is the bottom line?
 Is the Canon 6D better than the Sony A7S II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.